kabirbose/langchain-test/README.md

-# LangChain Test

-Learning the basics of LangChain while incorporating it with tools like Firecrawl.
+Learning the basics of LangChain while incorporating it with tools like Firecrawl and Puppeteer.